The education system in Palestine

 Over the years, settler attacks have become increasingly violent and with the army virtually supporting them, they can act with impunity.
 In March 2018, armed settlers entered Burin’s school playground while the army threw smoke bombs and tear gas, seen above.
 Most pupils fled, some suffocated by the smoke and tear gas, all traumatised.
 This kind of attack has been repeated since.

 Below are the souvenirs the army left behind.

-Since then the settlers have taken some 40 acres of school land and erected a razor-wire fence to show the new ‘border’.
-In the photo below, the school playground is easily visible beside the white wall just below.
+Since then the settlers have appropriated some 40 acres of school land and erected a razor-wire fence to show the new ‘border’, visible in the photo below.
+The school playground is beside the white wall just below.
 The school farm, developed in the last few years to the right of the playground, has also been targeted when the school attempted to build a shed to house sheep.

 Teaching is a stressful and demanding occupation in any country, but for Palestinians the demands are superhuman.
 The teachers we meet, however, respond with warmth and friendliness and deep concern for the well-being of their pupils.

 A well-educated population is crucial to the future State of Palestine.
 In Palestine, education for boys and girls is equally valued although it generally takes place in separate schools.
 University enrollment is currently 52% female and 48% male, so our focus is more on the boys’ schools as the girls’ schools in Burin and Madama already enjoy far better facilities.

 While as individuals we have limited influence on the political situation, we are learning that we can be of considerable help in improving school facilities in our area and so contributing towards a more positive future.